What Type of Implant Would be Best for Me?

 What is the Cost of Breast Augmentation in San Diego?

-At Dr. Sadrian's cosmetic surgery office, saline breast implant procedures cost roughly $6,400 and up, while silicone breast implant procedures cost $7,400 and up.
-Though this price may at first appear high, it is actually well within industry-wide norms.
+At Dr. Sadrian's cosmetic surgery office, saline and silicone breast implant procedures have a ballpark cost starting at $7,900 and up.
+Though this price may at first appear high, it is actually well within industry-wide norms and that ballpark price includes all operating room fees, surgeon's fees, anesthesia and implants cost.
 ASPS lists the national average cost of breast augmentation at $3,824.
 By their criteria, however, they omit multiple cost factors in the calculation, as they openly note, thus were you to actually find an offer at that rate our advice would be to run away — quickly.
 Getting breast implants is a significant step to take, and you want it done perfectly.
 Done properly under the hands of a competent and experienced surgeon, there is little inherent risk in the procedure.
 That’s where Dr. Sadrian comes in.

 What Anesthetic is Used for Breast Augmentation Surgery?